 Thumbnail image

 Berkeleytime is UC Berkeley’s largest course enrollment platform, serving over 45,000 students.
 In a recent survey, students reported small inconsistencies across the platform’s web and mobile interfaces as we prepared to launch the beta version.
-To address this, my team defined a design system to bridge gaps between design and frontend implementation, ensuring a more cohesive UI across all pages ahead of our beta release this fall.
+To address this, my team defined a design system to bridge gaps between design and frontend implementation, ensuring a more cohesive UI across all pages ahead of our beta release Fall 2025.

 Role